evolvedbinary/hsg-project-wiki/Setup.md

 ## Updating from an old setup?

-[Instructions last updated August 16, 2019.]
+[Instructions last updated September 3, 2019.]

 - From the Apple () menu in the top-left corner of your screen, choose "About This Mac".
 If it says "macOS Mojave Version 10.14.x", click on the "Software Update" button and install any available software updates, then skip to the next step.
 If you are running an earlier version of macOS, here is the link to the [macOS Mojave webpage](https://itunes.apple.com/gb/app/macos-mojave/id1398502828?mt=12); go to this page and click on the "View in the Mac App Store" button to open Mojave in the App Store.
 Click on the Download button, and allow the installation to complete.
     - If your computer tells you that it cannot run macOS Mojave (10.14), worry not; all of our software is still compatible with macOS High Sierra (10.13), but the directions below assume that you have Mojave.